In apparent gaffe, Ocasio-Cortez calls for Democrats to 'flip this seat red'

 Ocasio-Cortez said earlier in the day that ideas “once considered to be radical” are now part of the “mainstream conversation.”
 She has touted ideas such as single-payer healthcare and abolishing Immigration and Customs Enforcement (ICE).

-OCASIO-CORTES AND SANDERS, IN JOINT RALLY, SAY THEIR AGENDA IS NOW DEMOCRATIC 'MAINSTREAM'
+OCASIO-CORTEZ AND SANDERS, IN JOINT RALLY, SAY THEIR AGENDA IS NOW DEMOCRATIC 'MAINSTREAM'

 Ocasio-Cortez’s arrival onto the Democratic scene has split the party, exciting the base on one hand while also sparking criticism from the party’s center -- who fear that far-left ideas could end in electoral defeat in swing states.